Buying real estate in Congo-Brazzaville?

 You can also read our latest update about mortgage and interest rates in DR Congo.

-Sources and methodology: we analyzed mortgage availability using the IMF 2024 Article IV report and housing finance data from the CAHF Housing Finance Yearbook.
-We also consulted World Bank credit data for macro context.
+Sources and methodology: we based our mortgage estimates on the credit market analysis in the IMF 2024 Article IV report and the housing finance data from the CAHF 2024 Housing Finance Yearbook.
+We also used the World Bank domestic credit indicator and our own banking contacts in Congo-Brazzaville to confirm current lending conditions.

 Are mortgage approvals harder for non-residents in Congo-Brazzaville in 2026?

-As of early 2026, mortgage approvals in Congo-Brazzaville are significantly harder for non-residents than for residents because banks prefer borrowers with verifiable local income and enforceable collateral.
+As of early 2026, mortgage approvals in Congo-Brazzaville are significantly harder for non-residents than for residents, because banks strongly prefer borrowers whose income they can verify locally and whose collateral they can enforce without cross-border complications.

 We have a whole document dedicated to mortgages for foreigners in our Congo-Brazzaville real estate pack.

-Sources and methodology: we compared resident and non-resident lending conditions using the IMF Article IV report and regional data from the CEMAC Multilateral Surveillance Report.
-We also incorporated feedback from banks and buyers in our network.
+Sources and methodology: we compared resident and non-resident lending conditions using data from the IMF 2024 Article IV report, the CAHF 2024 Housing Finance Yearbook, and the CEMAC 2024 Multilateral Surveillance Report.
+We also used our own proprietary data on foreign mortgage applications in Congo-Brazzaville.

 Get fresh and reliable information about the market in Congo-Brazzaville